We believe in rural America

 As strategists, advocates, connectors, and champions, we collaborate with members of our Rural Innovation Network to launch initiatives and programs that support innovation, entrepreneurship, workforce development, and tech job creation in the places they call home.

-We work with communities to identify local assets, opportunities, gaps, and challenges that factor into building digital economy strategies that support their future efforts.
+We work with communities to identify local assets, opportunities, gaps, and challenges that factor into building tech economy strategies that support their future efforts.

 A community of practice

-We launched the Rural Innovation Network as a community of rural leaders working to advance digital economic development in small towns across the country.
+We launched the Rural Innovation Network as a community of rural leaders working to advance tech economy development in small towns across the country.

 Research, data and storytelling